-BLS data shows declines in union membership in both the private and public sectors, regardless of industry or occupation.
+Despite the change between 2019 and 2020, BLS data shows long-term declines in union membership in both the private and public sectors, regardless of industry or occupation.
 In 2000, 20.1% of the 19.2 million people employed in production, transportation, and material moving occupations were unionized.

-By 2019, there were 17.6 million of those jobs, 12.9% of which were unionized.
-Among the four largest racial and ethnic groups, Black employees are most likely to be in a labor union.
+Workers between 45 to 64 years old are the most likely to be in a union.
+In 2020, 13.2% of employees between the ages of 45 and 54 were union members, while 13% of those 55 to 64 years old were unionized.
+Among the four largest racial and ethnic groups in the US, Black employees are most likely to be in a labor union.
 In 2000, 17.2% of Black Americans were in unions.
-Though that rate fell to 11.2% in 2019, it is still higher than the rate of union membership among Americans who identify as white (10.3%), Asian (8.8%), and Hispanic (8.9%).
+Though that rate was 12.3% in 2020, it is still higher than the rate of union membership among Americans who identify as white (10.7%), Asian (8.9%), and Hispanic (9.8%).

 Previously, men were significantly more likely to be unionized, but the gender gap is closing: 24.7% of men and 14.6% of women belonged to unions in 1983.
 By 2019, 10.8% of men and 9.7% of women were members of unions.